 The title that you use will be dependent on your style.

 - APA: References

 All the information in your reference list needs to follow specific formatting depending on your style.
 Here are a few general rules for all styles.

-Knowing the style that you’re using for your school project can make creating your reference list easier.
+Knowing the style that you’re using for your school project can make creating your bibliography easier.
 Now that you have a general layout, you are ready to create your reference list.